The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Analysis of the case

 \subsection{Boundary intersections}

-Clearly, intersections between boundaries may complicate the analysis of our candidate solution.
 In this section we show that in fact the second case in \eqref{sol:olFolGcf} (that is, $c_\mathcal{I} = \tild{c}$ in the dichotomy \eqref{cftildc}), where the boundaries $\Fb$ and $G$ intersect at $c=\tild c$, never arises.
-This simplifies matters considerably, since then we conclude from \eqref{sol:olFolGcf} that $\Fb$ and $\Gb$ intersect at $c=c_\mathcal{I}<\tild c$ and in our candidate solution, for larger fuel levels $c > c_\mathcal{I}$, only the boundaries $F$ and $G$ (constructed originally in Section \ref{sec:cpos}) remain.
-This is illustrated in Figure \ref{fig:boundaries2}.
+This is illustrated in Figure~\ref{fig:boundaries2}.

 For this, note first that on $(0,c_\mathcal{I})$ we have $G(c) < \ol{F}(c) < f_0+c$ (Proposition \ref{prop:olF'} and \eqref{cf}) and $c_\mathcal{I}<\ol{c}$ (Lemma \ref{cf<infinite}), which yield in view of Corollary \ref{cor:c1} that